 Study the habits of your buyers.
 By doing so you can find new ways to optimize picking.
 For example, if your company sells sports equipment and you have a larger number of retail buyers who purchase from you regularly, consider how you are picking for these customers.
 Instead of picking the orders as they arise, try picking them all at once.
 If you have multiple buyers who make the same purchases regularly, go ahead and prep for these orders and sort them according to past purchases.

 Packing needs to be done quickly with minimal mistakes.
 Packaging hundreds of orders a day can be a real nuisance without structured methods.
 Start by establishing a packing location that is near the shipping location.
-Once again, optimizing warehouse space saves you time, and as we know time is money.
 From there you want to ensure that the physical method of packing is optimal.

 Even the way you package products contributes to the overall efficiency of your warehouse.
-When boxing products less is more.
 Designate only two or three standard shipping packages.
 With only two or three boxes to choose from, pickers are able to assemble orders at a faster rate.
 This approach also optimizes freight expenses and makes it easier to support a pick-path methodology.

 Shipping software also increases the efficiency of the packing process.
 Shipping software can create product labels and calculate the weight of the package.
+They also often integrate with warehouse management systems to make the process more seamless.
 However, these features are just the tip of the iceberg.
 Learn what shipping software can do for you inventory here.

-Diversify shipping methods to provide an array of options for best shipping solutions.
-If you are currently only using one shipping solution do your research and see what other shipping providers are available to you.
+Diversified shipping options gives your customers more orders delivered on time.
+If you are currently only using one shipping solution, do your research and see what other shipping providers are available to you.
 Shipping providers like FedEx, UPS, USPS, and freight on board (FOB) are some of the most popular methods to choose from.
 Understand that the more shipping providers you have, the more options you have if trouble arises.

-For example, imagine that it is holiday season and you have late orders that need to be delivered as fast as possible.
+For example, imagine that it’s holiday season and you have late orders that need to be delivered as fast as possible.
 If you only use one shipping provider and they are not able to deliver the product then you are out of a sale.
-However with multiple shipping providers your chances of making the delivery increases.
+However, with multiple shipping providers your chances of making the delivery increases.

-However, Amazon has recently created Amazon Merchant Fulfilled Prime.
-Merchant Fulfilled Prime allows merchants who meet certain shipping standards to fulfill shipping themselves, ultimately saving the merchants the overhead cost associated with FBA.
+There’s also Merchant Fulfilled Prime.
+This method allows merchants who meet certain shipping standards to fulfill shipping themselves, ultimately saving the merchants the overhead cost associated with FBA.
 But the main requirement is that you must consistently ship quickly and efficiently.
 To be competitive, faster is always better.

 Keep a list of multiple shipping methods and stay up-to-date on changes in the shipping industry.
-In today's economy, business is constantly changing.
 Also remember to track orders to ensure delivery in a way that works with your business model.

 If you see people doing a ton of writing and typing on keyboards as a means to collect data, you have a problem.
 With the almost endless methods for data collection, you should not be relying on manual collection methods.
-These methods are can be seriously flawed and skewed data to the point that the information collected becomes useless.
+These methods can be flawed and skew data to the point that the information collected becomes useless.